trpevski/TheMovieDbSDK-main/README.md

 # TheMovieDbSDK-main

-- Package valiation.
+- Import TheMovieDbSDK
-- Change manifest file change.
+- Declare let service = MoviesService()
-- Using fat lib.
+- Call movies service.getMoviesList(page: 1) { movies in }

-- Zip file
+This is simple usage of service